fesh0r/beebem/README.txt

                          the folders where you last loaded or saved disc, tape or state files.

+  Select User Data Folder - Select the location for the BeebEm data files.
+                         When creating a new folder BeebEm will copy a default set of data files into the folder.
+                         BeebEm will default to using the last folder selected.

 Help Menu:

   View README          - View this file.